zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 - curb costs by running less powerful resources in staging and testing locally first
 - control access to environments by granting permissions for only certain stacks to certain users

-## Setting up credentials for your stacks
+## How to manage credentials for your stacks

 Most stack components require some form of credentials to interact with the underlying infrastructure.
 For example, a container registry needs to be authenticated to push and pull images, a Kubernetes cluster needs to be authenticated to deploy models as a web service, and so on.